JonathanWilbur/asn1-d/documentation/library.md

 [International Telecommunications Union](http://www.itu.int/en/pages/default.aspx)'s
 [X.690 - ASN.1 encoding rules](http://www.itu.int/rec/T-REC-X.690/en).

-The codecs rely upon a few ASN.1-specific data types, such as `EMBEDDED PDV`, and these data types have their own classes or structs somewhere in the `source/types` directory.
+The codecs rely upon a few ASN.1-specific data types, such as `EmbeddedPDV`, and these data types have their own classes or structs somewhere in the `source/types` directory.
 In `source/types`, you will find `alltypes.d`, which just provides a convenient way to import all data types instead of having